pippinbarr/cart263-2021/topics/javascript/first-class-functions.md

 ## First-class functions?

 In JavaScript functions are "first-class", as in they are "first-class citizens of the program"!

-In essence this means that functions are just another kind of **value** in your program.
-This means they can be stored in variables, stored in the properties of objects, passed as arguments to other functions, and other slightly surprising things...
+In essence this means that functions are treated like any kind of **value** in your program.
+This means they can be assigned to variables, stored in arrays or the the properties of objects, passed as arguments to other functions, among other things things...

 Consider: